-Manchester Teaching Site y Junior High School Shelbyville Teaching Site Shelbyville Central High School Smithville Teaching Site Citizens Bank Annex Winchester Teaching Site Franklin County High School
+Manchester Teaching Site .
+Coffee County Middle School

+Shelbyville Teaching Site

+Smithville Teaching Site

+Winchester Teaching Site

 NON-CREDIT PROGRAMS

 The overall goals of the non-credit program at Motlow State Community College are to provide individuals with opportunity for lifelong learning through a variety of activities that will enable participants to lead a more enriched personal life and perform more effectively their civic, social, and economic responsibilities; and to provide opportunity for those considering a return to school and wanting a non-credit transitional experience.